CartoDB/dataservices-api/doc/isoline_functions.md

 ## cdb_isodistance(_source geometry, mode text, range integer[], [options text[]]_)

-Displays a contoured line on a map, connecting points to a defined area, measured by an equal range of distance (in meters).
+Displays a contoured line on a map, connecting geometries to a defined area, measured by an equal range of distance (in meters).

 #### Arguments